MaximePolicarpo/HGT_Teleostei/README.md

 ## VI - Mitochondrial genome analysis (check for contamination)

-[Mitochondrial_genome_analysis.sh](Mitochondrial_genome_analysis.sh) : Script to make a maximum likelihood phylogeny of mitochondrial genes, to map raw reads of 11 species to their own mitochondrial genome and to the mitochondrial genome of C. harengus, and to compute the number of mapped reads and the mean read depth.
+[Mitochondrial_genome_analysis.sh](Mitochondrial_genome_analysis.sh) : Script to make a maximum likelihood phylogeny of mitochondrial genes, to map raw reads of 11 species to mitochondrial genomes and to compute the number of reads mapped to each mitochondrial genome.

-Associated files are in the folder "Mitochondrial_analysis"

 ## VII - Long reads analysis